 Similarly, there are one-dimensional point solutions promising to provide data observability.
 Some work for only one platform, such as Hadoop.
 These tend to be primitive, and also lock you into a single vendor.
 Others focus on only one task, usually data monitoring.

 Neither of them provides the single-pane-of-glass visibility, predictive and automation capabilities that modern heterogenous data infrastructures require and today’s data teams need.
-And like the APM-based tools above, they are weak at the data discovery, pipeline management, and reliability capabilities that data scientists need to keep their work on track to meet their companies’ business goals.
+And like the APM-based tools above, they are weak at the data discovery, pipeline management, and reliability capabilities that data engineers need to keep their work on track to meet their companies’ business goals.

 Automated Data Reliability